 “Ambiverts have an advantage over introverts and extroverts.
 Since their personality doesn’t fall into one of the two extremes, they have an easier time adjusting their approach to people based on each situation.”

-What follows are the main signs you may be an ambivert.
+What follows is a list of signs someone may be an ambivert.

 I was tired, but happily accepted the invite, as I assumed it was going to be a quiet evening, just the two of us.